 The Western Balkans region, which includes Albania, Bosnia and Herzegovina, Kosovo, Montenegro, North Macedonia, and Serbia, has varying levels of government efficiency in their economies.
 The region has faced challenges related to bureaucracy, corruption, political instability, and democratic transition, which have historically affected governance.
 However, the Western Balkans are striving to enhance government efficiency to promote stability and economic growth, as they seek closer ties with the European Union.
-As a result, the region is gradually adopting the potential of Al technology to transform various sectors:
+As a result, the region is gradually adopting the potential of AI technology to transform various sectors:

-- Healthcare: Al facilitates the early detection of diseases through data analysis and predictive algorithms; - ▶ Education: Al-powered e-learning platforms in education provide personalised learning experiences, adapt the curriculum to individual needs, and automate administrative tasks; - Transportation: Al-driven traffic management systems reduce congestion, enhance road safety, and improve public transportation's efficiency; - Government Services: Al streamlines administrative processes, such as document processing and citizen services, making the government institutions more efficient and responsive; - Finance: All is utilized for fraud detection, credit scoring, and investment analysis.
+- rithms; - adapt the curriculum to individual needs, and automate administrative tasks; - improve public transportation's efficiency; - citizen services, making the government institutions more efficient and responsive; - Finance: Al is utilized for fraud detection, credit scoring, and investment analysis.